zxczxcxzc/clipnote-server/README.md

 # Clipnote Server

-service for sharing animations created with clipnote studio.
+Server implementation for sharing animations created with [Clipnote Studio](https://calcium-chan.itch.io/clipnote).

 # Setup
 Run `npm install` to install the required packages and then start it with `npm start`.